AndreMIsidoro/tools/ligolo-ng/README.md

 And the icmp packets will be route through MS01 to DC01

+## Reverse Port Forward throgh agent to proxy

+When the proxy is running in localhost.
+In a ligolo session, use the listener_add to start a reverse port forward through the agent to the proxy:

+    listener_add --addr 0.0.0.0:1234 --to 127.0.0.1:4321 --tcp

+This will create a TCP listening socket on the agent (0.0.0.0:1234) and redirect connections to the 4321 port of the proxy server.

 ## Tips

 When using nmap, you should use --unprivileged or -PE to avoid false positives.